Student Spotlight: Patricia Rohan

 “I am also grateful for the many friends and colleagues I have met at COD and through my clinical site.
 One of the great things about a community college and the DMIR program is the diverse age group and population I have worked and studied with.
 I have no doubt many of these friendships will last a lifetime.”

-"I love the hospital setting, working with the public and seeing the constant technologic advances in the medical community," she said.
-"Medical Imaging is a very dynamic field, so I don't see myself getting bored with it anytime in the near future.
+“I love the hospital setting, working with the public and seeing the constant technologic advances in the medical community,” she said.
+“Medical Imaging is a very dynamic field, so I don’t see myself getting bored with it anytime in the near future.
+I love my job and feel like a veteran already.
+The job is interesting every day, and meeting new people and working all over the hospital are two of my favorite parts of the job!

 “I also have a love for higher education and teaching in general, and perhaps the two will come together in the future and I can teach in conjunction with maintaining a position in the medical community.
 I am serving on the DMIR Advisory Committee, which is an exciting opportunity to meet with radiologists, instructors, current and former students, and other technologists in the field who are committed to making the DMIR program the best that it can be.
 This will also allow me to continue working with instructors and being a part of the College.
 Anything is possible!”